 The Company maintains a portion of its funds in U.S. dollar and Mexican pesos denominated accounts.
-Certain of the Company's property and related contracts are denominated in U.S. dollars and Mexican pesos.
+Certain of the Company's property and related contracts may be denominated in U.S. dollars and Mexican pesos.
 The Company's operations in countries other than Canada are normally carried out in the currency of that country and make the Company subject to foreign currency fluctuations and such fluctuations may materially affect the Company's financial position and results.
-In addition future contracts may not be denominated in Canadian dollars and may expose the Company to foreign currency fluctuations may materially affect the Company's financial position, the Company is or may become subject to foreign exchange restrictions which may severely limit or restrict its ability to repatriate capital or profits from its properties outside of Canada to Canada.
+In addition future contracts may not be denominated in Canadian dollars and may expose the Company to foreign currency fluctuations and such fluctuations may materially affect the Company's financial position and results.
+In addition, the Company is or may become subject to foreign exchange restrictions which may severely limit or restrict its ability to repatriate capital or profits from its properties outside of Canada to Canada.
 Future impositions of such restrictions could have a materially adverse effect on the Company's future profitability or ability to pay dividends.